binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 nanoseconds is submitted first to Cassandra's ClientRequestMetrics object, which in turn submits it to the Dropwizard Timer instance.
-The ClientRequestMetrics instance employs a few other fields to track related metrics such as timeouts (a Dropwizard Counter), but I'll discuss those later.
+The ClientRequestMetrics instance employs a few other fields to track related metrics such as timeouts (a Dropwizard Counter), but I won't be discussing those.

 A [Timer] tracks both the rate at which some code is called, as well as the distribution of durations that the code took.
 It does this by